ManishaArugula/Marketing-Campaign-Performance-A-B-Testing-Analysis/README.md

 ## Project Overview

-This project evaluates the performance of multiple marketing campaigns across channels to identify which strategies deliver the strongest revenue efficiency and whether creative experimentation improves conversion outcomes.
-The analysis follows a structured growth analytics workflow covering KPI design, data validation, exploratory analysis, diagnostics, experimentation, and insight communication.
+This project examines the performance of marketing campaigns carried out through multiple marketing channels.
+The purpose of the examination is to identify areas for enhancing marketing efficiency and increasing revenue.
+The project also examines the performance of marketing campaigns in relation to various factors, such as device type, platform, and geography.
+In addition, an A/B test is carried out to evaluate the performance of new ad creatives in enhancing conversion performance.
+The main goal of the analysis is to identify high-performing marketing campaigns and marketing channels.

 ## Business Problem

+This project evaluates two important questions for business growth:
-The company runs multiple marketing campaigns across channels but lacks clarity on:
+1. The performance of different marketing campaigns across channels to identify which one delivers the strongest revenue efficiency

-which campaign strategies convert spend into revenue most efficiently, and whether ongoing A/B experiments meaningfully improve conversion performance.
+2. Do ad variants have a significant difference in conversion outcomes?

 ## Goals